mmistakes/minimal-mistakes/.github/ISSUE_TEMPLATE/bug_report.md

     for solutions and to avoid duplication.
   - Ask for help at http://talk.jekyllrb.com/

-  If none of the above solved your problem, you can continue below.
+  After exhausting these suggestions use the format below.
 -->

 ## Environment